SamJones56/Haineypot_reports/README.md

 See below for diagrams and example output of live_querying capabilites

+The efficiency of Haineypot as a tool can understood if cost of unit hours are compared with the equivalent of human cost hours.
+The total cost of all API calls for the month was around 230 euros.
+The framework ran multiple times a day, peaking at around 30 executions a day.
+Using minimum wage in Ireland, the monthly cost would amount to €2391.35, this represents a 10x increase in cost.
+Haineypot was developed as a tool to assist human cybersecurity analysists.
+As a tool carrying out automated and interactive investigations it would not replace a human but instead act as an augmentation in the role of a security analyst.
+During the latter stages of development, the Loop Framework and Reflect and Generate stages of testing, the average cost of execution of the frameworks was just ~€7 euros a day – executing 6 times a day at ~€1.20 per execution.
+This low cost to result ratio details a system that could be used at scale by larger organisations at higher intervals to reveal and detect a higher resolution of detail.

 The development had 5 distinct phases - below are the phases and the locations of associated reports;
 1. Agent Frequency and Instruction Testing [Automation] **Legacy**:
    - /old_reports/hourly_reports (1 hour summarisation reports)